3mralaa159/Excel-Analysis/Sales Data Consolidation and Reporting Project/Readme.md

 ## Task
 - The objective was to create a consolidated dataset that:

-  Corrected inconsistencies in item names and entries.
+  - Corrected inconsistencies in item names and entries.
-  Consolidated sales data into a single source of truth.
+  - Consolidated sales data into a single source of truth.
-  Aligned sales data with accurate pricing for future reporting.
+  - Aligned sales data with accurate pricing for future reporting.
 ## Action
 - Reference Creation:

   - Located an old document with consistent item entries.
   - Converted the Word document to PDF and imported it into Excel.
   - Extracted tables and created a reference column with the correct entries.
-Data Consolidation:
+- Data Consolidation:

-Imported old sales data using Power Query.
+  - Imported old sales data using Power Query.
-Appended data from multiple files and removed duplicates.
+  - Appended data from multiple files and removed duplicates.
-Used fuzzy matching to detect inconsistencies and manually resolved null values.
+  - Used fuzzy matching to detect inconsistencies and manually resolved null values.
-Price Sheet Integration:
+- Price Sheet Integration:

-Repeated the process for price sheets to ensure consistency.
+  - Repeated the process for price sheets to ensure consistency.
-Final Consolidation:
+- Final Consolidation:

-Generated a master sheet with accurate item names, monthly sales, and prices.
+  - Generated a master sheet with accurate item names, monthly sales, and prices.
-Result
+## Result
-The result was a clean, consolidated dataset that:
+-The result was a clean, consolidated dataset that:

-Improved reporting efficiency and accuracy.
+  - Improved reporting efficiency and accuracy.
-Provided a reusable structure for future monthly sales reports.
+  - Provided a reusable structure for future monthly sales reports.
-Enabled better decision-making with reliable and organized data.
+  - Enabled better decision-making with reliable and organized data.